PitMac/ECovid-App/README.md

 # ECovidAPP
-This was my first project with Flutter.
+This was my first project with **Flutter**.
 I used a public API about Pandemy statistics.

 * Covid API: https://api.covid19api.com/summary